MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Demos/DEMO[MB-910]_Working_with_Dynamics_365_Marketing.md

 1. Navigate to and open Dynamics 365 Customer Insights - Journeys.

-- Dynamics 365 Marketing, lets, you easily identify and target specific customers based on tailored demographics.
+- Dynamics 365 Dynamics 365 Customer Insights - Journeys lets you easily identify and target specific customers based on tailored demographics.

 	- Start on the Marketing Sales Pipeline Dashboard